VaclavSynacek/react-isomorphic-static-site-generator-boilerplate/README.md

 -------------------
 * autogenerate list of HTML files to be generated from React Router configuration (curently the routes are defined duplicitly in Routes.js and webpack.config.js)
 * make react and react-router external dependencies instead of parts of the webpacked bundle (all attempts to do so with externals directive failed, pull requests welcomed)
+* autogenerate gh-pages branch from source (currently the example works only as root directory on the webserver)